 Applying the methods of interviews, participatory observation, team- and action-research, we identify needs candidates and students with migration experience or from non-normative backgrounds may have.
 The strategies students have developed so far are key to our findings and help to determine possible measures for the recruitment of non-normative candidates.
 Thereby, adaptations of the website and the tools to convey information, as well as the creation of contact points are discussed.
 Furthermore, changes allowing for a more inclusive or flexible structure of the curriculum or degree requirement are analyzed.

 The aim of the investigation is to find out about structural and representational changes, to be able to directly address and target candidates and students with migration experience and non-normative careers, and to, togehter with faculty and administrative staff, initiate a process of a continuous consideration of the dominant structures and how these could be improved to more inclusivity.

 The most important findings (in German) include propositions of which some have already been put into practice in the BAE.

-Further development of measures as well as sensitization and encouraging of a process of further discussions and sustainable development in cooperation with faculty and administrative staff have been put in practice in 2018.
+Further development of measures as well as sensitization and encouraging of a process of further discussions and sustainable development in cooperation with faculty and administrative staff have been put in practice in 2018 (see. the contribution Zugang und Teilhabe am Hochschulstudium in German).
 Currently the realization of incisive curricular measures is adjourned due to a major reorganization of the entire department.